Essential Works

 In the original press release he stated:

-"What propels us is the fight against cultural and political isolationism, legacies of the Bush era; the search for a new democratic art practice and a new spirituality centered in the human body that emerges out of the debris of war & the collapse of the global project.
+"What propels us is the fight against cultural and political isolationism; the search for a new democratic art practice and a new spirituality centered in the human body, one that emerges out of the debris of war & the collapse of the global project.
 I am particularly interested in collaborating with artists whose practice is slightly or dramatically different from mine but with whom I am connected by a long-term friendship and mutual admiration.
-Our goal is to use the museum, gallery or other historically charged space as the site to compare notes and performance strategies and coexist.
+Our goal is to use the museum, gallery or a historically charged space as the site to take a pulse of the times and compare notes and performance strategies.”

-I begin new projects with activist preacher Reverend Billy, Cuban conceptual artist Tania Brugera, Lebanese-American photographer RJ Muna, Chicano comedian Richard Montoya, Mexican electronic composer Guillermo Galindog, the rock band The Size Queens, Native Collective Postcommodity, VestAndPage (Andrea Pagnes and Verena Stenke), Francesca Carol Rolla, Brazilian choreographer Marcela Levi, Marceli Antunez and Mexican performance diva Maria Eugenia Chellet, etc."
+Throughout the years Gomez-Peña has collaborated with activist preacher Reverend Billy, Cuban conceptual artist Tania Brugera, Lebanese-American photographer RJ Muna, Chicano comedian Richard Montoya, Mexican electronic composer Guillermo Galindog, the rock band The Size Queens, The Native Collective Postcommodity, VestAndPage (Andrea Pagnes and Verena Stenke), performance curator Francesca Carol Rolla, Brazilian choreographer Marcela Levi, Spanish artist Marceli Antunez and Mexican performance diva Maria Eugenia Chellet.

 “Poetic Wrestling Match”